-- seizure powers conferred by section 195C on appropriate officers; - search powers conferred by sections 195D to 195F on appropriate officers; - the function of senior officers in giving appropriate approval under section 195G; - the function of appropriate officers in making a report to the "appointed person" on any exercise of the search or seizure powers without judicial approval under section 195H; and - powers to detain property conferred by sections 190A, 193A and 195J to 195P. - 4.
-In relation to sections 195B to 195R, "appropriate officer" means: - a) a constable, or - b) an AFI.1 - 5.
-In relation to section 190A (Restraint orders: power to retain seized property), "appropriate officer" means the persons already listed at paragraph 4, but in addition: - a) a member of staff of a relevant director in relation to powers to detain property conferred by sections 190A, 193A and 195J to 195P.2 - 6.
+- 4. In relation to sections 195B to 195T, "appropriate officer" means a constable, or an AFI.3 - 5.
+In relation to section 190A (Restraint orders: power to retain seized property), "appropriate officer" means the persons already listed at paragraph 3, but in addition a member of staff of a relevant director in relation to powers to detain property conferred by sections 190A, 193A and 195J to 195P.4 - 6.
 This code is made by the Department of Justice under section 195T.
-It applies to any exercise of the powers covered by the code on or after 1 March 2016.
-There is a separate code of practice made by the Secretary of State under section 47S on the use of equivalent powers in England and Wales and a separate code made by the Secretary of State issued under section 195S providing guidance on the use of equivalent powers in Northern Ireland by officers of Revenue and Customs, immigration officers, NCA officers and members of staff of a relevant director.3 There is separate guidance in relation to Scotland (issued by the Lord Advocate under section 127R) for the use of similar powers in Scotland under Part 3 of POCA. - 7.
-The code should be made available for reference by officers using the powers and by members of the public.
+It applies to any exercise of the powers covered by the code on or after 26 April 2024.
+There is a separate code of practice made by the Secretary of State under section 47S on the use of equivalent powers in England and Wales and a further separate code made by the Secretary of State issued under section 195S providing guidance on the use of equivalent powers in Northern Ireland by officers of Revenue and Customs, immigration officers, SFO officers, NCA officers and members of staff of a relevant director.5 Guidance in relation to Scotland (issued by the Lord Advocate under section 127R) is in place for the use of similar powers in Scotland under Part 3 of POCA. - 7.
+This revised code replaces the code of practice entitled "Code of Practice issued under section 195T of the Proceeds of Crime Act 2002" Search, Seizure and Detention of Property (Northern Ireland)" 28 June 2021. - 8.
+This code should be made available to officers using the powers and to members of the public for reference.
 It should in particular be available at police premises.
-Government Departments and other bodies who have officers
+Government Departments and other bodies who have officers (such as AFIs) operating these powers should also make arrangements for the code to be available, if practicable, at their public offices.
+The code is also available at Codes of practice issued under Proceeds of Crime act 2002 published 2024 Department of Justice (justice-ni.gov.uk). - 9.
+The expectation is that the provisions of this code will apply to all searches, seizures and detentions carried out under this code.
+However, any decision not to follow the code should be carefully considered and noted. - 10.
+Where an officer fails to comply with any provision of this code, they would not by reason only of that failure be liable to any criminal or civil proceedings.
+This code is admissible as evidence in criminal or civil proceedings.
+A court or tribunal may take account of the code in any case in which it appears to the court or tribunal to be relevant, in determining any questions in the proceedings.

-1 An AFI is an individual who is been accredited and monitored under section 3 of POCA as a financial investigator.
+3 An AFI is an individual who is been accredited and monitored under section 3 of POCA as a financial investigator.
 In this context, an AFI must also be within a category specified in an order issued by the Secretary of State under section 453 for this purpose.
+SI 2021 No. 640.
+4 Section 352(5A)(b): in relation to Northern Ireland a relevant director means the Director of the Serious Fraud Office or the Director of Public Prosecutions for Northern Ireland.
+The Director of the Serious Fraud Office and other appropriate officers should consult the code of practice made by the Secretary of State under section 195S.

-2 Section 352(5A)(b): in relation to Northern Ireland a relevant director means the Director of the Serious Fraud Office or the Director of Public Prosecutions for Northern Ireland.
-Other appropriate officers should consult the code of practice made by the Secretary of State under section 195S.
-3 See footnote 2.
+5 See footnote 4.